Apr 21, 2021

 Example 4

-This is an example of editing two Enhanced Raw Files with Workspace.
+This is an example of editing two Enhanced Raw Files in Workspace.
 How does one target colors in Workspace?
 Start by identifying the colors and opposite colors in the image.
 Focus on them and use the Color Creator to create color and ambiance effects.
 Use the Tone Curves function in Workspace as a curves function or complimentary colors to the Color Creator.
-A third level of augmenting the Color Creator is the WB Presets.
+A third level of augmenting the Color Creator is Workspace Presets.
 All these benefits from gaining more experience...

 The two examples below demonstrate the power of the Color Creator.